the-anna-project/annad/doc/roadmap/README.md

 is able to help us we will find these things out together and integrate them in her.

-Here is a list of incomplete steps necesarry to be done.
+Here is a incomplete list of more or less unordered milestones necesarry to be achieved at some point.

 ### make Anna able to recognize patterns
 An essential step to learn and to act is recognizing patterns.
 Here this is